Limits via Tables

 Another way to estimate the limit of a function is to use a calculator to see what the function approaches as we plug in values of x that get closer and closer to some value a.
 To keep things organized, now we'll use tables to get the lowdown on functions.

 If f(x) = x2, estimate

-We make a table.
-In one column we'll have values of x, and in the next we'll have the corresponding values of f.
+This is how it'll go.
+We'll make a table.
+In one column we'll have values of x, and in the next we'll have the corresponding values of f(x).